Welcome to University Advancement

 The Division of University Advancement furthers Monmouth University’s academic mission by fostering meaningful and lasting relationships that promote advocacy, pride, and philanthropy.

-Under the leadership of Interim Vice President Amanda Klaus, the division seeks to continually enhance the value and visibility of Monmouth University among alumni, friends, partners, and philanthropic supporters.
+Under the leadership of Vice President Amanda Klaus, the division seeks to continually enhance the value and visibility of Monmouth University among alumni, friends, partners, and philanthropic supporters.

 Klaus reports directly to the president of Monmouth University and is responsible for the overall management, strategy and direction of University Advancement, which includes defining the strategies and setting the goals and objectives related to comprehensive development initiatives.